Grant Request Form

 Once A Soldier has endorsed the use of ketamine since 2018.
 Ketamine and other psychedelics continue to gain acceptance as leading a new hope to stop veteran and soldier suicide.
 With treatment centers growing in popularity across the USA, our mission includes being on the cutting edge to combat this crisis.
 These types of treatments stifle PTSD.
 Patients are quickly reduced to a non-suicidal level.
 Follow-up visits are typically needed following your initial treatment.

-Grants are deposited directly towards your treatment center invoice
+- Grants are paid directly to your treatment provider

-You do not have to be connected to the VA.
+- You should be connected to the VA.

 Treatment Center Guide